The people who want to misappropriate your confidential information are getting smarter about it every day.

 Another safeguard is to never click on a link or executable file in an email.
 Rather, retype the link in a browser or Google the link.
 A growing number of hackers are infiltrating a computer system when a user unwittingly installs malware of their computer.
 Malware tracks a computer user’s behavior and collects key information, such as login and passwords.

 A particularly pernicious form of malware is ransomware, which cripples the affected computer system and is accompanied by ransom demands.
 Over the past few weeks, a new ransomware, called Locky, has targeted the U.S., Japan and Europe.
 One Internet security company said it caught 19 million copies of Locky emails over the past two weeks.

 One final note: If a breach does occur, it’s important to follow your company’s incident response plan for dealing with a cyber breach.
 This assumes, of course, that your company has a plan.
-If your firm has insurance for cyber liability/data theft, a coverage that Barney & Barney offers to clients, it’s important to use the approved vendors from the insurer when responding.
+If your firm has insurance for cyber liability/data theft, a coverage that Marsh & McLennan Agency offers to clients, it’s important to use the approved vendors from the insurer when responding.
 If you don’t, the claim could be challenged.

 The bottom line: It’s important for companies to not only strengthen their own systems, but also encourage individual users to be extra diligent.
 The world’s crooks are getting more enterprising each day.

-Michael Grant is a Principal at Barney & Barney and the Director of the Data Breach Practice.
+Michael Grant is a principal at Marsh & McLennan Agency and the director of the Data Breach Practice.